Debt repayment

 Credit plays a big role in managing debt.
 Keep utilization below 30% and pay on time to improve your score.
 A better score opens doors to lower rates on future borrowing.

-Avoid new bills while repaying existing balances.
+Avoid taking on new debt while repaying existing balances.
 Focus on using cash or debit for purchases to break the credit cycle.

 Increase Income and Reduce Expenses